 When you’re looking out for a portrait lens, two important factors to consider are: the lens should have zero no minimal distortion, and it should have a wide aperture to be able to blur out the background for subject isolation.
 An ideal portrait lens for Canon 80D that you can consider is the Canon EF 50mm f/1.8 STM lens.

-The 50mm focal length of the Canon EF50mm f/1.8 STM lens becomes an equivalent of 80mm on the Canon 80D due to the crop factor.
+The 50mm focal length of the Canon EF50mm f/1.8 STM lens becomes the equivalent of 80mm on the Canon 80D due to the crop factor.
 And 80mm being quite close to the 85mm focal length, which is one of the most popular focal lengths for portrait photography, makes the 50mm lens an ideal choice for portrait photography.
 Further, the wide-open aperture of f/1.8 translates to a pretty shallow depth of field.
 This will let you have a very small area of the subject in focus while melting the background away to form a beautiful blur, hence isolating the subject.

 The wide-open aperture of f/1.8 also means that you can use the Canon EF 50mm f/1.8 STM lens in dimly lit conditions.
 This works pretty well when you want to take moody portraits with you Canon 80D.